Alfresco/alfresco-sdk/docs/enterprise-mvn-repo.md

 ---
 # How to configure private Alfresco Nexus repository

-The first matter to consider is to ensure that you have credentials for the Alfresco Private Repository, where the Alfresco artifacts are stored.
-You can request these credentials opening a ticket on the [Alfresco Support Portal](http://support.alfresco.com).
+The first matter to consider is to ensure that you have credentials for the Alfresco Private Repository ([artifacts.alfresco.com](artifacts.alfresco.com)), where the Alfresco artifacts are stored.
+Enterprise customers and partners can request these credentials opening a ticket on the [Alfresco Support Portal](http://support.alfresco.com).

 Once you have suitable credentials, you need to add support for Alfresco private Maven repository to your configuration.
 This would typically be done by